jacobRidenour/ProgWiki/README.md

 # CodingPractice
 This repository is meant to catalog my learning & experimentation with various (small) topics and documentation of them in various languages.
+Starting out writing the C versions; such background is referenced by other language READMEs/comments.

 Setup instructions for my fallible memory and to ease things for others.

 ## Topics

 <table>
   <tr>